Flexible Spending Accounts (FSA)

 3. Who is eligible for an FSA?

 Team members eligible for Ruan's benefits program may elect an FSA.
 You do not have to be enrolled in a company medical plan to participate in a health care FSA.
-Note that team members enrolled in the Choice Savings medical plan will be automatically enrolled into a flex account.
+Note that team members enrolled in the Choice Savings medical plan will be automatically enrolled into a Health Saving Account (HSA), which will prevent participation in a medical FSA.

 4. How does an FSA work?